zhangdongkun98/carla/Examples/CppClient/README.md

 This will generate the following structure at the provided install path

 ```
-libcarla-install
-├── include
-│   ├── carla
+libcarla-install/
-│   ├── cephes
+├── include/
-│   ├── pugixml
+│   ├── carla/
-|   ├── ...
-│   └── system
-│       ├── boost
+│   ├── boost/
-│       ├── recast
+│   ├── rpc/
-│       └── rpc
+│   └── ...
-└── lib
+└── lib/
     ├── libcarla_client.a
     ├── librpc.a
     ├── libboost_filesystem.a
     └── ...
 ```

-Our application needs to be linked at minimum against `libcarla_client.a`, `librpc.a`, `libRecast.a`, and `libDetour*.a`.
+Our application needs to be linked at minimum against `libcarla_client.a` and `librpc.a`.
 If we make use of IO functionality and/or image processing we would need to link against `boost_filesystem`, `png`, `tiff`, and/or `jpeg`.

 For more details take a look at the Makefile provided.